FIND the Perfect Wedding Tunes

 A wedding DJ/MC does a great deal more than play the music at your wedding.
-He or she is responsible for several important aspects of your ceremony and reception.
+They are responsible for several important aspects of your ceremony and reception.
 They cue your ceremony music, announce your grand entrance (woohoo!), manage your timeline, and provide the sound equipment for your ceremony and rehearsal.
+And that's all before the dancing starts!
+This insider's guide to wedding entertainment will help you figure out your wedding entertainment needs, how to choose a band or DJ, and—most importantly—how to find the best DJ/entertainer for your event!

 String Quartet, Band, or DJ?

-These aren’t your only options but, as you start to define your wedding style, you can choose which type of music will be the best fit.
-And, you don’t have to pick just one – something classic during cocktails and then something modern after dinner is a fine choice too.
+These aren’t your only options but, as you start to define your wedding style, you'll want to choose which type of music will be the best fit.
+Remember: you don’t have to pick just one —something classic during cocktails and then something modern after dinner is a fine choice too.

 Your guest list and the energy of your friends is something you’ll want to take into account – if you’re planning a smaller wedding with lots of little ones then a few hours of crowd-pleasing songs for young and old might be all you need.
 Alternatively, add a note on your invitations asking for a favorite song.
 When you get back the RSVPs, you might be swayed to choose a classic wedding band or pick a DJ who can cover more musical bases.

-If you’re not working with a Wedgewood Weddings preferred vendor for your venue, it’s vital that your DJ or band to check the acoustics of your reception area, so the sound is crystal clear for every guest!
+- Are You Familiar with the Reception Space And Its Acoustics, Power & Amplification Requirements?
+If Not, Will You Check It Out Beforehand? — If you’re not working with a Wedgewood Weddings preferred vendor for your venue, it’s vital that your DJ or band checks out the acoustics of your reception area, so the sound is crystal clear for every guest!

-Most DJ professionals go for clean attire, proper shoes, a collared shirt, and dress pants.
-All-black shirt and dress pants are standard.
-A string quartet usually dresses more formally, and you might feel comfortable telling a band that anything goes!
+- What Do You Typically Wear? — Most DJ professionals go for clean attire, proper shoes, a collared shirt, and dress pants.
+All-black shirts and dress pants are standard.
+A string quartet usually dresses more formally, while a rock band might have a totally different style.
+There's no right or wrong here, but feel free to take charge and tell your musical vendors what type of attire you'd prefer.

 TIP: If you have a must-hear song, ask them to play it twice.
 Your guests probably won’t notice, but it means you have two chances to hear …even if you’re in the middle of photos the first time it’s played.